-Further, we would like to express our thankfulness to various committees and functional cells including the Internal Quality Assurance Committee, Recruitment Committee, Committee of Executives, Physical Infrastructure Development Committee, Research Management Cell, EMIS Cell, Examination Committee, Admission Promotion Committee, Library Management Committee, Grievance Redress Committee, Academic Audit Preparation Support Committee, Tracer Study Committee, and Public Relation and Information Cell for their sincere efforts to execute the quality improvement initiatives.
-We are equally grateful to the academic as well as administrative departments for their kind support in compilation of relevant documents for SSR.
-Further, we appreciate the Student Council and Student Quality Circle including all the students of MBMC for their proactive support.
+Further, we would like to express our thankfulness to various committees, functional cells and working teams including the Internal Quality Assurance Committee, Recruitment Committee, Committee of Executives, Research Management Committee, EMIS Cell, Examination Committee, Library Management Committee, Public Relation and Information Cell for their sincere efforts to execute the quality improvement initiatives.
+We are equally grateful to the academic as well as administrative departments for their kind support in compilation of relevant documents for the SSR.
+Further, we appreciate the Student Council including all the students of MBMC for their proactive support.
 In addition, we would like to mention our appreciation to the college management including the Campus Chief, Assistant Campus Chiefs, Departmental Heads, and all the staff members of MBMC.
-Finally, we are grateful to all the stakeholders of the college including parents, local community, and government, nongovernmental, private organizations for their meaningful encouragements in continuous development of the college.
+Finally, we are grateful to all the stakeholders of the college including parents, local community, and government, non-governmental, employers, private organizations and all the stakeholders for their meaningful encouragements in continuous development of the college.